Informfully/.github/profile/README.md

 * [Datasets Repository](https://github.com/Informfully/Datasets): See a sample export of all the information Informfully gives you.
 * [Recommenders Repository](https://github.com/Informfully/Recommenders): Showcasing all our diversity-optimized recommender algorithms.
 * [Documentation Repository](https://github.com/Informfully/Documentation): Overview and guides for deploying your own instance of Informfully.

+> Note: Our GitHub repositories allow you to run your own instance of Informfully.
+If you want to use the Informfully a cloud service, hosted at the University of Zurich, please reach out to us.
+Free demo accounts available upon reqeust: info@informfully.ch

 ## News Recommender Research